 Maria D'Errico says

-Thanks so much for leaving a review.
-It's great to hear that you enjoyed these cookies!
+Thanks for leaving a review!
+I'm glad you enjoyed these cookies!

 Maria D'Errico says